-This chapter describes how to upgrade your existing Oracle Communications ASAP system to ASAP release 7.4.
+This chapter describes how to upgrade your existing Oracle Communications ASAP system to ASAP.
 It also includes information about new features, any impact that these new features have with respect to the operation of ASAP, and instructions on how to recover from a failed upgrade.